thekolaj/Ads-FullStack/README.md

 1. `npm install`
 2. Create a PostgreSQL database.
 3. Setup `.env` files in `client` and `server` based on `.env.example` files.
+4. Run server and client
+5. Go to `/debug` and reset the database to Seed some example entries.
+6. You can now login with pre-made account or create your own.

 ## Tests